avadev/Avalara-AvaTax-for-Magento2/docs/document-management.md

    created in Magento.
 The certificates created and loaded through Magento will receive the legal business name of the CertCapture Company chosen in this configuration.

-## Magento ENV.PHP Configuration Update
+## Magento's ENV.PHP Configuration Update
 The primary difference in the configuration files is the URL pointing to the Sandbox or Production CertCapture environment.
 - "sbx-api.certcapture" and "sbx.certcapture"
 - "api.certcapture" and "app.certcapture"